 And there you have it.

-We are all being given the opportunity to look inside ourselves and make some vital decisions.
+We are all being allowed to look inside ourselves and make some vital decisions.

-When you feel like you have no more bandwidth, I suggest that you take a break so you won’t break down or burn out.
+When you feel like you have no more bandwidth, I suggest taking a break when overwhelmed.
+Yes, take a break so you won’t break down or burn out.

-Hopefully, the virus will pass you by.
+Hopefully, the virus will not impact you.
 Or at least, you will have the stamina to fight it off.